rmszc81/eikofp-legacy/README.md

 # eikofp-legacy
-a repository for legacy/abandoned Eiko Finanças Pessoais sources
+a repository for legacy/abandoned Eiko Finanças Pessoais project